cavediverchris/My-Ansible-Playbooks/README.md

 ## Install Git

+The purpose of this is to install the Git version control system on the host.
+Git is the primary version control system in use, then there is some very limited setup.
 There are two variants to achieve this:

 * installGit_ubuntu - this is designed to use "apt" package manager to install the git client on Ubuntu-based machines.
 * installGit_windows - this is designed to download and install the Git for Windows client.